drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-The surprising difference in the biological activities observed for 15, 16 and 17 can be understood with 3D analyses.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-atomic-charges-different-analogs-652ffbe4'><i class='fa fa-play' aria-hidden='true'></i></button>The surprising difference in the biological activities observed for 15, 16 and 17 can be understood with 3D analyses.
 The rationale is only summarized in 2D to make it easier to understand the 3D view presented on the next page.
 For compounds 15 and 16, and due to the influence of nitrogen atoms on the electronic distribution, a positive charge is induced on the atom meta to N4, whereas in molecule 17 this position is negatively charged.
 *[nce]: New Chemical Entity: a compound not previously described.